crosssenses/mediating-machines/src/pages/index.md

     digital data.
 To this end, the project builds on recent advances in text-mining of online participation processes.
   partners: >-
-    This project is conducted by the Graduate Institute of International Development Studies, Geneva (IHEID), the Karlsruhe Institute of Technology (KIT), the FraunhoferInstitute of Optronics, System Technologies and Image Exploitation(IOSB), Universität Düsseldorf and SwissPeace.
+    This project is conducted by researchers at the Centre on Conflict, Development and Peacebuilding (CCDP),  Graduate Institute of International Development Studies, Geneva (IHEID), the Karlsruhe Institute of Technology (KIT), the FraunhoferInstitute of Optronics, System Technologies and Image Exploitation(IOSB), Universität Düsseldorf and SwissPeace.